 No course may be added to a student's program nor may an adjustment to the unit value of a course be made after the end of the second week of the semester.
-For a semester course, if a student withdraws on or before Monday of the sixth week of the semester, no entry will be made on his or her permanent record.
-If he or she withdraws after Monday of the sixth week but on or before Monday of the tenth week of the semester, a grade of W will be recorded with the date of official withdrawal.
+For a semester course, if a student withdraws on or before Monday of the sixth week of the semester, no entry will be made on the permanent record.
+If a student withdraws after Monday of the sixth week but on or before Monday of the tenth week of the semester, a grade of W will be recorded.
 Students may not withdraw from semester courses after Monday of the tenth week.

 For year-long courses, if a student withdraws from a course after Monday of the tenth week of the fall semester and no later than Monday of the sixth week of the spring semester, the grade of W will be recorded for both semesters.
+An exception to this is students who do not attend the spring semester will not have a W recorded in a semester in which they are not enrolled.
 Students may not withdraw from year-long courses after Monday of the sixth week of the spring semester.
 Students who enroll only in the spring half of a year-long course will follow the deadlines for semester courses above.
 A student who withdraws from a year-long course during the second semester will receive the grade earned for the first semester if credit for one semester is granted under the provisions of Chapter III, Section J of the Faculty Code.
 If credit for one semester is not granted, a W will be recorded for the first semester.